Customizing Keyboard Shortcuts

 }

-WPF HTML Editor with Bold rebound to Ctrl+Shift+B at runtime
+WPF HTML Editor running with the Bold command rebound to Ctrl+Shift+B at runtime through the KeyBindings collection.

-WPF HTML Editor showing that Ctrl+O is disabled and produces no editor action
+WPF HTML Editor demonstrating that the Ctrl+O shortcut has been disabled at runtime, so pressing it produces no editor action.

 Because the manager is a plain CLR property on the control, you can reconfigure shortcuts at any point in the application lifecycle - for example, in response to a user-visible "Customize shortcuts" dialog - and the changes take effect on the very next key press.
 There is no need to rebuild, re-template, or recreate the WpfHtmlEditor instance.